umee-network/umee/x/uibc/README.md

 Transfer is reverted whenever it breaks any quota.

 Transfer of tokens, which are not registered in the x/leverage Token Registry are not subject to the quota limit.

-#### Inflows

-All inflows are measured in token average USD value using our x/oracle `AvgKeeper`.
-The `AvgKeeper` aggregates TVWAP prices over 16h window.
-We are only tracking inflows for tokens which are registered in x/leverage Token Registry.

-- `Genesis.TotalInflowSum` : Sum of all IBC Tokens Inflows which are registered in x/leverage Token Registry.
-- `Genesis.Inflows`: IBC Inflow of each registered token.

 #### ICS-20 Quota control